What is website security?

 - Providing load balancing and resilience against high amounts of traffic.

-For additional guidance, visit the Open Web Application Security Project Top 10 Cheat Sheet on common critical risks to web applications, the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-44: Guidelines on Securing Public Web Servers, and NIST SP 800-95: Guide to Secure Web Services.
-Subscribe to NCCIC Current Activities to stay current on the latest website technology vulnerabilities.
+For additional guidance, visit the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-44: Guidelines on Securing Public Web Servers, and NIST SP 800-95: Guide to Secure Web Services.
+Subscribe to Cybersecurity and Infrastructure Security Agency (CISA) Current Activities to stay current on the latest website technology vulnerabilities.